|

 yes |

-No Southern shift, vowels of bait and boat are not diphthongs |
+No Southern shift, R-dropping, vowels of “bait” and “boat” are not diphthongs, but simple [e] and [o]. |

 |